 - University of York St John

-Please contact the training providers directly if you want further information about their CfD training programmes.
+Please contact the training providers directly if you want further information about their PCE-CfD training programmes.

 We are committed to acknowledging and valuing the role counselling skills play in many roles and settings and are currently working with experts in the field to develop a counselling skills competency framework.